 Some people who experience depression think their life is not worth living or that other people would be better off without them.
 People experiencing depression are more likely to take their own lives by suicide, while sadly, 7 men end their own lives every day in Australia.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 Suicide and crisis support

-If you or someone close to you is experiencing an emergency, or at risk of immediate harm, call triple zero (000).
-To talk to someone now, call the Suicide Call Back Service on 1300 659 467 or Lifeline on 13 11 14.
+If you or someone close to you is in an emergency, or at immediate risk of harm, call triple zero (000).
+To talk to someone now call Suicide Call Back Service 1300 659 467 or Lifeline 13 11 14.

 When should I seek help?

 If you have symptoms of depression for 2 weeks or more, or you are concerned that you may be depressed, you should speak to your doctor.